 Direction

-Follow the cycle path and you will eventually enter Regensburg along the Regensburg-Hof railway line at the level of the districts of Wutzlhofen, Brandlberg and Konradsiedlung.
-You cross the Regen and the Europakanal and pass through the picturesque district of Stadtamhof, which was once an independent market town and has only been part of Regensburg since 1924.
+If you follow the cycle path, you will eventually cycle along the Regensburg-Hof railway line at the level of the districts of Wutzlhofen, Brandlberg and Konradsiedlung into Regensburg.
+You cross the Regen and the Europa Canal and pass through the picturesque district of Stadtamhof, which was once an independent market town and has only been part of Regensburg since 1924.

-The famous Stone Bridge leads you into Regensburg's old town.
+The famous Stone Bridge leads you into Regensburg's historic city centre.

 Stone Bridge Regensburg

-Where today the Stone Bridge, one of Regensburg's landmarks, connects the old town and Stadtamhof, the Celts and Romans are said to have crossed the river in ancient times.
-Charlemagne had a ship's bridge built here in 792.
+Where today the Stone Bridge, one of Regensburg's landmarks, connects the old town and Stadtamhof, Celts and Romans are said to have crossed the river in ancient times.
+Charlemagne had a ship bridge built here in 792.

 Merchants are said to have commissioned the Stone Bridge, the construction of which began in the particularly dry summer of 1135.
 The city, which was already rich and important at the time, thus secured its trade route.

-The Stone Bridge was still considered a wonder of the world in the Middle Ages because it was built in only 11 years.
-In subsequent times, the bridge was given three large bridge towers.
-Only one of them is still preserved: the southern bridge tower, built at the end of the 13th century, the entrance tower to the historic city area.
+The Stone Bridge was still regarded as a wonder of the world in the Middle Ages, as it was built in just 11 years.
+The bridge was subsequently given three large bridge towers.
+Only one of them is still preserved: the southern bridge tower, built at the end of the 13th century and the entrance tower to the historic city centre.

-For about 800 years, the Stone Bridge was considered the only reliable crossing of the Danube.
+For around 800 years, the Stone Bridge was considered the only reliable Danube crossing.

 It spans the river with a length of more than 300 metres.

 The little bridge man on the eastern side of the bridge is shrouded in legend.
-It is said to be a reference to the fact that the master builder of the bridge competed with the master builder of the cathedral, which was under construction at the same time, to see whose building would be completed first.
-It has long since ceased to be the original figure that today sits astride a roof ridge, looking out towards the cathedral.
-After the first, dating from the 15th century, was destroyed in a fire and the second in the Napoleonic wars, the present one was created in 1849 as a free, artistic copy of its predecessor.
+It is said to be a reference to the fact that the builder of the bridge was competing with the builder of the cathedral, which was under construction at the same time, to see whose structure would be completed first.
+It is no longer the original figure that today sits astride a roof ridge looking out towards the cathedral.
+After the first, dating back to the 15th century, was destroyed in a fire and the second during the Napoleonic Wars, the current one was created in 1849 as a free, artistic copy of its predecessors.

 Steinerne Brücke